shadsplan/linux/notes/lpi/34_Process_Groups_Sessions_Job_Control.md

    2435    2439    2435    2435 ?             -1 Sl      33   0:00  \_ /usr/sbin/apache2 -k start
 ```

 - Each process has a numeric process group ID that defines the process group to which it belongs.
-A new process inherits its parent’s process group ID.
+A new process inherits its parent's process group ID.

 ## 34.3 Sessions
 - A session is a collection of process groups.
 The session membership of a process is defined by its numeric session ID.
-A new process inherits its parent’s session ID.
+A new process inherits its parent's session ID.

 ## 34.4 Controlling Terminals and Controlling Processes
 - All of the processes in a session may have a (single) controlling terminal.
 Upon creation, a session has no controlling terminal; the controlling terminal is established when the session leader first opens a terminal that is not already the controlling terminal for a session.